Best pancake lenses in 2026: super-skinny primes and zooms that save size and weight

 Reasons to avoid

-Another firm favorite with the DCW staff, the Olympus 9mm f/8 Fisheye Body Cap Lens is one of the most unusual – and most brilliant – lenses we've ever used, and it's an absolutely perfect pancake performer.
+Pancake primes don't get much smaller than this.
+The Olympus 9mm f/8 Fisheye Body Cap Lens is one of the most unusual – and most brilliant – lenses I've ever used, and it's an absolutely perfect pancake performer.

 On paper, it may seem a Lomography-like toy lens; its elements are constructed of plastic and it only has a single aperture setting (f/8).
 However, these things are all to its advantage as that makes this optic literally as thin and as light as a pancake!
 It's an ingenious bit of design, as the lens is only moderately thicker than a body cap lens – so you can leave it on your camera in lieu of a cap, and be ready to shoot at a moment's notice.

 Moreover, when affixed to a body like the Olympus PEN E-PL10 you achieve an incredible street photography setup – right down to Weegee's immortal "f/8 and be there" mantra.
-While on one hand that small aperture can seem limiting, it only adds to the true performance of this lens, increasing the depth of field and making it fantastic for street, travel and reportage.
+While on one hand that narrow aperture can seem limiting, on the other it adds to the true charm of this lens, increasing depth of field, making it fantastic for street, travel, and reportage.

-Further, it features light fisheye characteristics (with full frame coverage), meaning that you can experiment with extreme field of view effects without having to shell out for a dedicated fisheye lens.
-And best of all, it's dirt cheap, retailing for well under 100 bucks in the UK and US, making it an absolutely no-risk purchase.
+Furthermore, it features light fisheye characteristics (with full-frame coverage), meaning that you can experiment with extreme field of view effects without having to shell out for a dedicated fisheye lens.
+And best of all, it's dirt cheap, retailing for well under 100 bucks/quid in the US and UK, making it essentially a no-risk purchase.

 See our full Olympus 9mm f/8 Fisheye Body Cap Lens review